 You can use a tool such as ShareThis to add share buttons that track how your content is being shared.

 Custom Tracking Codes

-Custom tracking codes (UTM) codes is not a perfect solution for resolving dark social tracking issues, it can help improve traffic attribution to your campaigns.
+UTM codes are not a perfect solution for resolving dark social tracking issues, it can help improve traffic attribution to your campaigns.